 Start off the new year with a winter hike.
-The colder weather means the trails are less crowded, making it an ideal time to get outside and explore.
-The Friends of Pine Grove Furnace State Park previously posted these hiking suggestions on their Facebook page.
+The colder weather means the trails are less crowded, making it ideal for getting outside and exploring.
+The Friends of Pine Grove Furnace State Park previously posted these simplified maps and hiking suggestions on their Facebook page.

 Option #1: Furnace Stack Area